-Workplace Legal represents companies, CEOs, CFOs, and other high-level executives and professionals in sensitive and/or complex employment termination negotiations.
+Workplace Legal represents companies, CEOs, CFOs, COO’s, and other high-level executives and professionals in complex employment termination negotiations.

 We start by analyzing the factual circumstances surrounding the termination and the legal claims/defenses that could be in play.
 Then, we identify the points of leverage that can be exploited in the negotiation.

 Typically, leverage comes from either legal leverage (i.e., does one party have strong, provable claims that the other does not want to have to deal with in litigation), business/profit leverage (i.e., does one party see a way to do business with and make money from the other in the future), and affect leverage (i.e., does one party have strong feelings for the other, either good or bad, that influence what that party is willing to agree to in the negotiations).

 In most executive terminations, at least one of these leverage points is present.
 And other leverage points might also exist.
 A thorough understanding and deployment of leverage is critical to a successful severance negotiation.